 How to Make Zucchini Bread

-Preheat oven to 350ºF.
-Line a medium loaf pan (8×4) with parchment paper, allowing overhang, or grease well.
+First preheat you oven to 350ºF and line a medium loaf pan (8×4) with parchment paper, allowing overhang, or grease well.
 Set aside.

-Make sure you have shredded your zucchini and squeezed out all of the extra water between a cheesecloth or paper towel.
+Also – Make sure you have shredded your zucchini and squeezed out all of the extra water and excess moisture between a cheesecloth or paper towel.